 What is a SAFE?

-The Simple Agreement for Future Equity (SAFE) is a “friends and family” investment tool: an early equity-financing instrument that has become increasingly popular with early-stage startups since its introduction in 2013.
+The Simple Agreement for Future Equity (SAFE) is an early stage investment instrument: a contractual promise for future equity that has become increasingly popular with early-stage startups since its introduction in 2013.
 SAFEs were designed to simplify and replace convertible notes, so a SAFE allows a startup to take in money on a rolling basis from multiple angel and pre-angel investors in exchange for a promise of equity later down the line.
 Because SAFEs don’t require a valuation or for an entire round to close all at once, they make it much easier to work with casual investors, especially personal acquaintances who do not typically make a habit of investing in startups.

 How is a Gust Launch SAFE different?